The ACLJ Urges U.N. Pressure on Pakistan to Change Archaic Blasphemy Laws and Protect Endangered Christians

 We refuse to accept this and have taken action to defend these Christians.

 We just filed a critical legal submission through our European affiliate, the European Centre for Law and Justice (ECLJ), at the U.N.
 Human Rights Council (HRC).
-We are urging the worlds’ leaders to demand Pakistan stop turning a blind eye and act on its obligations to protect its endangered Christians.
+We are urging the world's leaders to demand Pakistan stop turning a blind eye and act on its obligation to protect its endangered Christians.

 Pakistan’s government, under the new leadership, will now not only have an opportunity, but also has the indispensable duty, to protect all Pakistani citizens, despite and even because of their religious beliefs.
 The ECLJ requests that the HRC urge the Pakistani government to address human rights issues, especially the minorities’ right to religious freedom, equal protection of law, and protection from religiously-motivated violence.